 - Discover how universities are changing in the wake of COVID-19 and what this may mean for you as a student.

-- Read up on 7 ways to improve your graduate employability in lockdown.
+- Read up on 7 ways to improve your graduate employability.

 - If you're stuck at home brush up your CV, learn how to write an eye-catching personal statement or even create a great video CV.